 How can the tort of deceit be established?

-A claimant father must, within six years from discovering the fraud, issue a court claim and prove that the defendant mother deliberately, or recklessly, made a statement (which she knew to be false) but secured a benefit from making it which, in turn, caused a detriment to the claimant father.
+A claimant father must, within six years from discovering the fraud, issue a court claim and prove that the defendant mother deliberately, or recklessly, made a statement (which she knew to be false) and secured a benefit from making it which, in turn, caused a detriment to the claimant father.

 How is a victim of paternity fraud compensated?